StevenTammen/bibledocs.org/content/subject-index.md

 content-type="Longer Topical"
 content-type-slugified="longer-topical"
 link="/longer-topical-studies/ichthys-sr4-satans-world-system/like-adam-and-eve-we-live-in-a-broken-world-as-strangers-in-the-devil-s-realm/#the-contrast-between-pre-fall-paradise-and-post-fall-realities"
-study-title="Ichthys' SR4 - Satans World System"
+study-title="Ichthys' SR4 - Satan's World System"
 page-title="Like Adam and Eve, we live in a broken world - as strangers in the devil's realm" header-title="The contrast between pre-fall paradise and post-fall realities"
+%}}

+## Forgiveness {#forgiveness}

+### Forgiveness > Even if Jesus paid it all, it can be hard for us to embrace the forgiveness as we ought {#forgiveness-even-if-jesus-paid-it-all-it-can-be-hard-for-us-to-embrace-the-forgiveness-as-we-ought}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical"
+link="/longer-topical-studies/ichthys-bb6a-the-christian-walk/confession-forgiveness-avoiding-self-loathing-and-reorienting-towards-god-after-we-fall/#accept-god-s-forgiveness"
+study-title="Ichthys' BB6A Peripateology - The Christian Walk"
+page-title="Confession, forgiveness, avoiding self-loathing, and reorienting towards God after we fall" header-title="Accept God's forgiveness"
 %}}

 ## Genealogy of Christ {#genealogy-of-christ}